You’ve probably seen them at your dive center, sat in small groups with laptops, paper, slates, and pencils.

 Finally though, when it’s all said and done, whether you dive recreational or technical, the bottom line is the same: you dive for the love of it.

-What do you chose: Tech or recreational diving?
+What do you go for: Tech or recreational diving?
 Leave a comment below on why!